Quantum Polarimetry: Quantum Polarization

 We can also use the geometrical picture without much elegance by considering unpolarized states to be, for example, superpositions of SU(2)-coherent states pointed in opposite directions in different photon-number subspaces.
 A straightforward example is a state such as \eq{ \ket{\psi_{\mathrm{NOON-inspired}}}=\frac{\sqrt{N}\ket{\Omega^{(M)}}+\sqrt{M}\ket{\Omega_\perp^{(N)}}}{\sqrt{M+N}}. } This should make it clear that there are an infinite number of possible quantum states with classical degree of polarization $p=0$, even though the classical picture assumes them all to be identical.
 Moreover, we have only shown an infinite number of possible pure unpolarized states; any convex combination of such states will also be unpolarized, so there are a plethora of unpolarized mixed states according to the classical degree.

 A final note about classically unpolarized states is due to \textcite{Klyshko1992}.
 Orthogonal states such as $\ket{1,1}$ and $\left(\ket{2,0}+\ket{0,2}\right)/\sqrt{2}$ seem to be unpolarized, but they have the same Majorana constellation up to a rigid rotation (two antipodal points), so they can be interconverted via polarization rotations.
+The same is true of any pure $N$-photon state with odd number $N$ \cite{Sehatetal2005}.
 This is terrible from the perspective of classical polarization: polarization rotations should not change the measurable properties of a state, yet, somehow, a polarization rotation is here converting a state into an orthogonal one, which can readily be distinguished from the former.
 The pitfalls of classical polarization intuition continue to be elucidated.